Shaylin-UCT/DEEPPC/README.md

 # MedFID
 The [baseInception](./MedFID/baseInception.h5) model is the standard InceptionV3 network.
+All MedFID models are run in the [MedFID](./Environments/MedFID.yml) environment.
+Example job scripts are provided [here](./JobScripts/MedFID/).

 We include two core files: [InceptionTL.py](./MedFID/InceptionTL.py) and [FineTuning.py](./MedFID/FineTuning.py):\
 InceptionTL.py transforms InceptionV3 into the model specified in our paper and trains the new layers while keeping the pre-trained (on ImageNet)base model frozen.
 FineTuning.py also does this but then proceeds to fine-tune the model.
 The number of epochs of each operation should be specified in the respective scripts.

 To generate a MedFID score run the [FIDTests.py](./MedFID/FIDTests.py) script.
 This requires that the images be split into folders as one MedFID score is provided for the entire folder.
 Specify the folders in the *folders* array.
 Ideally, the folders should be subclasses of a common folder, specified as part of the *image_folder* variable.
 The *src_folder* is the folder of source images.
 For a fair comparison, the source folder should be a copy of original images but with an equal number of items as the generated imagery being measured.
 The outputs are written into a CSV file for ease of analysis.

 The [FIDConfirmation.py](./MedFID/FIDConfirmation.py) script can be used to generate the augmentations and generate the FID scores to reproduce the validation of MedFID.
 Note that this requires the model to be fine tuned with the [FineTuning.py](./MedFID/FineTuning.py) script.
 Alternatively, change the path to the desired trained Inception V3 model in line 15 of [FeatureExtraction.py](./MedFID/FeatureExtraction.py).
+The MedFID computations of the augmented validation datasets, as used in the paper, can be done with [FIDTests.py](./MedFID/FIDTests.py).
+For ease of use, this method has been implemented for the Med and CelebA datasets in [FIDTestsCeleb.py](./MedFID/FIDTestsCeleb.py) and [FIDTestsMed.py](./MedFID/FIDTestsMed.py).

 The [dataSplitintoBatches.py](./MedFID/dataSplitintoBatches.py) method is a helper mehod to split the images generated by VanillaGAN and WGAN into batches based on its training iteration.
 For generating and splitting StyleGAN2 images please see the respective section.